yiisoft/form-model/docs/guide/en/nested-form-models.md

 # Nested form models

 Form models can be nested.
-In this case, it's not necessary to declare all of them as form models.
-In the example below, the base one is form model and the rest ones are plain [DTOs](https://en.wikipedia.org/wiki/Data_transfer_object).

 - For one-to-one relations, you can add type hint of related class name to corresponding property.
 - For one-to-many relation, use